 If you still want to give your cat a bone, go for larger uncooked bones like chicken wings or drumsticks that aren't so big as to cause injury to your cat's gums and teeth but are still too big to be swallowed.
 Raw lamb shanks are also good.
 Never leave your cat unattended with a bone in case they begin to choke.
 It's always best to supervise.

 Can cats eat pork

-Pork is also high in sodium which is very bad for your cat in high doses.
-Too much sodium in your cat's diet can cause hypernatremia which will require medical treatment.
-This meat is also notorious for carrying parasites, so if you're choosing to feed pork to your cat, make sure it's cooked properly.
+Pork is also high in sodium, which is very harmful to your cat in large doses.
+Too much sodium in your cat's diet can cause hypernatremia, which requires medical treatment.
+Also, do not forget about proper heat treatment of meat.
+Pork carries a lot of parasites, so if you decide to feed your cat pork, make sure it's cooked in a safe way.

 Can cats eat raw pork